The History of PU and the Brands That Define It

 By placing the two coils side by side and winding one of them in the opposite direction (out-of-phase connection), external hum noise is canceled out.

-However, this approach had the drawback of also canceling out the string vibration signal, resulting in a thin, weak sound.
+However, this approach had the drawback of also canceling out the signal from the string vibrations, resulting in a thin, weak sound.

 Therefore, by reversing the magnetic poles of one coil (swapping the north and south poles), he succeeded in eliminating noise while allowing the string vibration signals to add together, resulting in a more powerful output.